alopezrivera/mpl_plotter/README.md

         line(show=True, demo_pad_plot=True, spines_removed=None)

-    Our plot has now some margin, the ticks are placed at the maximum and minimums of our curve, and no spines are removed.
+    Our line has now some margins to breathe while the ticks are placed at the maximum and minimums of our curve, and no spines are removed.

 2. Lastly, an example using some of the parameters you can change: